schlae/graphics-gremlin/README.md

 ## Special handling for brown colour

-The PCB and code now treats the palette value "I:0 R:1 G:1 B:0" specially to produce a brown instead of dark yellow as per the CGA standard.
+The PCB and code treats the palette value "I:0 R:1 G:1 B:0" specially to produce a brown instead of dark yellow as per the CGA standard.

 ```verilog
 // video[1] is the original green value